pawelleszek1/Hecrules-utlis/README.md

 # Hecrules-utlis
-Tools for mainframe Hercules emulator
+Tools for mainframe Hercules emulator: config files and docuemntaton